Quasitoposes as elementary quotient completions: Structural properties in the elementary quotient completion

-\begin{remark} The proof of theorem~\ref{lccc} can be considered a generalization of Carboni-Rosolini characterization of locally cartesian closed exact completions $\ct{C}\exl$ in \cite{RosoliniG:loccce} {\it only} in the case the category has finite products.
-Related proofs in the special cases of elementary quotient completion of syntactic category out of specific type theories are in \cite{eriksetoid} and \cite{m09}. \end{remark}
+\begin{remark} The proof of theorem~\ref{lccmain} can be considered a generalization of Carboni-Rosolini characterization of locally cartesian closed exact completions $\ct{C}\exl$ in \cite{RosoliniG:loccce} {\it only} in the case the category has finite products.
+It can be generalized to the case of weak finite products in \cite{cioffothesis}.
+Related proofs of locally cartesian closure for the elementary quotient completion of a syntactic category out of specific type theories are in \cite{eriksetoid} and in \cite{m09}. \end{remark}

-\begin{remark} We know from lemma~\ref{separated} that $\ct{Q}_P$ is the category of $\Q{j_P}$-separated objects of $C\exl$.
-But this relation does not lift to slice categories.
-Indeed, for an object $A$ of $\ct{Q}_P$ the category $\ct{Q}_P/A$ is not necessarily the category of separated objects of $C\exl/A $.
-To show this, first observe that our definition of separated object does coincide with definition point a) of def.
-4.3.4 page 189 in \cite{JohnstoneP:skeeli}, which we call "presheaf separated object".
-Then recall that the full subcategory of presheaf separated objects over a separated object $A$ form an exponential ideal of $C\exl/A $ as shown in ii) of lemma 4.4.3 in \cite{JohnstoneP:skeeli}.
-But our category $\ct{Q}_P/A$ is not an exponential ideal of $C\exl/A $ because the reflector does not preserve equalizers.
-Therefore we conclude that the category $\ct{Q}_P/A$ does not coincide with all the $\Q{j_P}$-separated objects of $C\exl$. \end{remark}